AKloc/BookNotes/Speed Reading.md

 ## Speed Reading (August 2020)

+**Purpose For Reading**
+- What am I hoping to get out of reading this?

 **Main Takeaways**
 - Have a legitimate purpose before reading a book.
 What is it I want to get out of this?